MatthewB1/Readable/README.md

 ## Purpose
 To create a highly readable, high level scripting language that can be easily understood by people with zero knowledge of scripting or programming, accessible via a webpage allowing users to write and run their script within the webpage.

-In pursuit of this project I would also like to explore the advantages and disadvantages of a variety of web framework architechture and models.
-Going into this project I have professional experience with the Spring MVC model for Java, as well as a minor amount of experience with ASP.NET MVC with C#.

 ---

 ## Important syntax